-"They treat me like I am," Frisk said.
-"They talk to me as if I'm a child.
+"They treat me like I am," Frisk remarked.
+"They talk to me like I'm a child.
 They've been doing it my entire life.
 I'm an adult; I don't have to put up with it anymore!"

 There was a pause, but Edmund was soon to brake it.
 "Regardless, this medication you're on doesn't work," he asserted.
 "You've been taking it for months now, and your night terrors haven't gone away.
 If we want to get rid of them, we will need to try something else."